 Chaney added that anyone using or planning to be around any type of fireworks be also mindful of their pets.
-More pets are lost on Independence Day than any other day of the year.
 Check with your local veterinarian and animal shelters to help protect your animals from becoming frightened by fireworks.

-For those choosing to use consumer fireworks, the Mississippi State Fire Marshal suggests you follow these safety tips:
+For those choosing to use fireworks, the Mississippi State Fire Marshal suggests you follow these safety tips:

-• Observe local laws.
-Those wishing to purchase and use fireworks should first check with their local county and/or fire protection officials to determine that local laws are being followed.
+- Observe local laws.
+Those wishing to purchase and use fireworks should first check with their fire protection officials to make sure that local laws are being followed.
 Some municipalities prohibit fireworks from being used within city limits.
 Additional zoning regulations prohibiting the use of fireworks may apply in non-municipal areas.
-If you are unsure whether it is legal to use fireworks in your area, first check with local officials.
+If you are unsure whether it is legal to use fireworks in your area, first check with local officials. - Use common sense and always read and follow the directions on each firework. - Never point or throw fireworks at another person.

-- Use common sense and always read and follow the directions on each firework. - Never point or throw fireworks at another person. - Buy from reliable fireworks sellers.
+- Buy from reliable fireworks sellers.
 Store them in a cool, dry place. - Always have an adult present when shooting fireworks. - Put used fireworks in a bucket of water and have a hose ready. - Only use fireworks outdoors, away from homes, dry grass, and trees. - Light only one item at a time and keep a safe distance. - Never experiment or attempt to make your own fireworks. - Never re-ignite malfunctioning fireworks. - Never give fireworks to small children. - Never carry fireworks in your pocket. - Never shoot fireworks in metal or glass containers.